-Read the care label in your garments.
+Read the care label in your silk garments.
 Some lightweight silks are hand washable in cool water with a mild detergent.
-Rinse several times to remove suds and never wring to remove water.
+Follow standard hand washing guidelines and rinse several times to remove suds.
+Never wring silk to remove water.
 Wringing can break the fibers.
 Dry flat.

 In a large sink or bucket, add one-fourth cup of white distilled vinegar to each gallon of lukewarm water.
 Mix well.
 Completely submerge the garment and swish around to completely soak the dress.
 Remove from the vinegar water and rinse several times in clean water.
 Do not wring!

 Spread the garment on a heavy clean white towel and roll up to absorb the water.
 Repeat with clean towels until much of the water is absorbed.
-Hang to air dry using a plastic hanger - no wood that can stain.
+Hang to air dry using a plastic shaped or molded hanger - no wood that can stain.
 Do not hang over direct heat or in the sun.

+Iron the garment on the wrong side while still damp using a very low heat.
 Extremely high temperatures when ironing can scorch silk.
 The scorching or yellowing occurs as the fibers begin to burn.
 Burned fibers cannot be revived.

 Specific questions?
 Just ask here.